Fella vs Apple Screen Time

 Screen Time is a settings menu.
 Limits, downtime, content restrictions, all buried a few layers deep in Settings, built for general purpose control rather than for stopping you specifically.
 "Ask for More Time" can be tapped again and again, with no hard daily cap to run into.

 Fella is one rule.
-Your apps are blocked, and you get one 5-minute unlock a day, locked behind its own passcode separate from your device passcode.
+Your apps are blocked, and you get one 5-minute unlock per session, locked behind its own passcode separate from your device passcode.
 When the 5 minutes end, the block comes back on its own.
 No repeated requests, no talking your way to just a few more minutes.

 Both run on the same underlying Apple framework, and setup takes a few taps instead of a trip through nested menus.
 Fella costs $9.99 a month or $34.99 a year, with a 3-day free trial, against Screen Time's free price tag.
 Free just was never built to hold the line the way a dedicated system can.